orochigalois/Code-Challenge-PHP-Fundamental/README.md

 * `j()` (Task B, 183 chars)

 ## PHP CLI script
-Note if your php is not installed under `/usr/bin/php` , then you need to update the first line in `dealer.php`
+Note if your php is not installed under `/usr/bin/php` , then you need to update the first line in `dealer.php` .
+Please run these lines in terminal:
 ```
 chmod +x dealer.php
 ./dealer.php